 Gymnasium (Building 71) includes multiple classrooms for Kinesiology (weight room), athletics and and dance as well as the athletic room and faculty offices.

 Humanities Center (Building 80) - Located on the lower campus near the corner of Bear Valley and Fish Hatchery Roads.
+Classrooms and Veterans office.

 Science Lab Building (Building 31) - The Science Lab Building is located to the west of the lake and is situated in front of the Liberal Arts Building.
 This building contains laboratory classrooms for the life and physical science programs, a planetarium and faculty offices.

-Technical/Vocational Complex (Building 60, 60A, 60B, 60C, 61, 62, 63, 64, 65, 67) - The Technical/Vocational Complex, located on the lower campus across from the football field, is the site of specialized classes in areas such as electronics, automotive technology, welding, agriculture, drafting, architecture, criminal justice and construction technologies.
+Technical/Vocational Complex (Building 60, 60A, 60B, 60C, 61, 62, 63, 64, 65, 67) - The Technical/Vocational Complex, located on the lower campus across from the football field, is the site of specialized classes in areas such as electronics, automotive technology, welding, agriculture, drafting, architecture, criminal justice and construction technology.
 The complex includes an auto shop with specialized equipment, a greenhouse for the cultivation and study of various plants and agricultural crops, and a construction technology center.

 Off Campus Locations